-WHEREAS, text revisions made after publication of the Draft IS/MND, which are found in the December 5, 2019 IS/MND responses to comments memo, merely clarify, amplify or make insignificant modifications to the IS/MND, and recirculation of the IS/MND is not required.
+WHEREAS, text revisions made after publication of the Draft IS/MND, which are found in the December [#], 2019 [Final - INSERT CORRECT TITLE] IS/MND, merely clarify, amplify or make insignificant modifications to the IS/MND, and recirculation of the IS/MND is not required.

-WHEREAS, on December 10, 2019, the Planning Commission held a duly noticed public hearing to receive staff's presentation and public testimony, and to consider the information contained in the IS/MND along with all staff reports, other pertinent documents, and all written and oral statements received prior to and at the public hearing, and recommended on a 4-0 vote (Saxena Absent), based on substantial evidence in the record, that the City Council adopt the MND, adopt and incorporate into the Project and implement as conditions of approval all of the mitigation measures for the project that are identified in the IS/MND, and adopt the Mitigation Monitoring and Reporting Program for the Project; and
+WHEREAS, on December 10, 2019, the Planning Commission held a duly noticed public hearing to receive staff's presentation and public testimony, and to consider the information contained in the IS/MND along with all staff reports, other pertinent documents, and all written and oral statements received prior to and at the public hearing, and recommended on a xx-xx vote, based on substantial evidence in the record, that the City Council adopt the MND, adopt and incorporate into the Project and implement as conditions of approval all of the mitigation measures for the project that are identified in the IS/MND, and adopt the Mitigation Monitoring and Reporting Program for the Project; and

-WHEREAS, the City Council has independently reviewed and considered the IS/MND together with the comments and the responses to those comments prior to taking action on the Project; and reports, other pertinent documents, and all written and oral statements received prior to and at the public hearing.
+WHEREAS, the City Council has independently reviewed and considered the IS/MND together with the comments and the responses to those comments prior to taking action on the Project; and and to further consider the information contained in the IS/MND, along with all staff reports, other pertinent documents, and all written and oral statements received prior to and at the public hearing.